Cray-HPE/docs-csm/troubleshooting/incrementally_configuring_images.md

       ```

    SAT may have generated multiple configurations, in which case it is up to the user to determine which is the desired configuration.
-   However if the default SAT `bootprep` file is being used, then the configuration name should include `compute`
+   However, if the default SAT `bootprep` file is being used, then the configuration name should include `compute`.

 1. (`ncn-mw#`) Set `SESSION_NAME`.